 This technique is also effective for salesmen who find themselves closing that big deal at year-end, thus experiencing a bit of a windfall.
 By paying the real estate taxes before January 1, you increase you deductions in the year of higher income.
 At the same time, this reduces your expenses for the next year, during which your income will probably return to more historic levels.
 This strategy is a good way to manage taxes for anyone who has up and down trends in their income.

-For other examples of how to use this deduction in managing your tax liability order my Double Your Tax Refund.
+For other examples of how to use this deduction in managing your tax liability order my book Double Your Tax Refund.

 No. 2 - Increasing your state income tax deduction by 25%

 Generally, the final payment for estimated state income taxes is due by due by January 15 of the next year.

 Here's the catch.
 While estimated taxes paid on January 15 are applied toward the previous year's tax liability, they are not deductible on your federal return until the next year.

 Let's say estimated state income tax payments due on January 15, 1997 are $800.
 This $800 tax is for a 1996 tax liability.
 However, it is not a deduction on your 1996 federal tax return because it was paid in 1997.